stcorp/muninn/docs/config.md

   algorithm.
 The default is 25.

-- ``namespace_extensions``: White space separated list of names of Python packages or modules that contain namespace definitions (see section "Extensions"_).
+- ``namespace_extensions``: White space separated list of names of Python packages or modules that contain namespace definitions (see [Extensions](../extensions).
 The default is the empty list.

-- ``product_type_extensions``: White space separated list of names of Python modules or packages that contain product type plug-ins (see section "Extensions"_).
+- ``product_type_extensions``: White space separated list of names of Python modules or packages that contain product type plug-ins (see [Extensions](../extensions).
 The default is the empty list.

-- ``hook_extensions``: White space separated list of names of Python modules or packages that contain hook extensions (see section "Extensions"_).
+- ``hook_extensions``: White space separated list of names of Python modules or packages that contain hook extensions (see [Extensions](../extensions).
 The default is the empty list.

-- ``remote_backend_extensions``: White space separated list of names of Python modules or packages that contain remote backend plug-ins (see section "Extensions"_).
+- ``remote_backend_extensions``: White space separated list of names of Python modules or packages that contain remote backend plug-ins (see [Extensions](../extensions)).
 The default is the empty list.

 - ``auth_file``: [Optional] JSON file containing the credentials to download using muninn-pull